Cross-Domain-Interoperability-Framework/Discovery/discoverability.md

 5. A sitemap can point directly to metadata documents in formats that the search engine can parse.
 CDIF JSON-LD metadata documents are accessible via a URL.
 All metadata conforms to a single set of conventions for content and serialization (a profile).

-Another option is [for the sitemap to provide a URL that retrieves a]{.mark} [document containing a collection of metadata records, something like the US Government Data.gov Project Open Data Catalog]{.mark}[^15][, or Ocean Info Hub graph first approach]{.mark}[^16][, with individual records using CDIF JSON-LD.]{.mark}
+Another option is for the sitemap to provide a URL that retrieves a document containing a collection of metadata records, something like the US Government Data.gov Project Open Data Catalog[^15], or Ocean Info Hub graph first approach[^16], with individual records using CDIF JSON-LD.

-[How do harvesters know where to look?]{.mark}
+*How do harvesters know where to look?*

--   [Publishers register metadata services with a harvester, e.g. providing a URL to GET a sitemap or other metadata catalog document, e.g. an OpenGeospatial Consortium (OGC) Record collection (catalogue).]{.mark}[^17]
+-   Publishers register metadata services with a harvester, e.g. providing a URL to GET a sitemap or other metadata catalog document, e.g. an OpenGeospatial Consortium (OGC) Record collection (catalogue).[^17]

--   [Server robots.txt has link to sitemap.xml file; The sitemap.xml lists web locations that a crawler should index.]{.mark}
+-   Server robots.txt has link to sitemap.xml file; The sitemap.xml lists web locations that a crawler should index.

 Once the harvester has a URL for a location to index, how do they know where the metadata is relative to that location?
 There are several approaches: